AR Object Toolkit 2.0 – Augmented Reality For Shopping, Merchandising, Product Demos, and More

 AR Can Help Stop Buyer Uncertainty

-Companies like Ikea, Lowes, Overstock, amazon, Pottery Barn, Target.
+Companies like Ikea, Lowes, Overstock, Amazon, Pottery Barn, Target.
 Wayfair and Ashley Homestore are using AR for their retail experience.
-Most have released minimum viable product AR demonstrations, some less successful than other.
+Most have released minimum viable product AR demonstrations, some less successful than others.
 Our AR Object Toolkit delivers a full set of tools that enhance the overall experience.

 AR Object Visualizer Process – Why Our AR Objects Look Better Than Others